mterczynski/Joi-schema-generator/README.md

 ### npm start

-Runs the app in development mode (watch mode with hot reloading)
+Runs the application in development mode (it uses watch mode with hot reloading)

 ### npm run build

-Compiles the app into a deployable /build folder
+Compiles the application into a deployable build folder